Former welder apt to lead UAW would keep the torch out of talks

 Gary Chaison, professor of industrial relations at Clark University in Massachusetts, said the expectation that Williams would be much like his predecessor is common among contemporary labor unions.

 "We don't have firebrands anymore.
-We don't have charismatic leaders," said Chaison.
+We don't have charismatic leaders," said Clark.
 "One fades into another."

 That's all right, Chaison said.